 - Why You Need One

-Do you want to buy new inventory to fulfill a new order?
+Do you want to buy the new inventory to fulfill a new order?
 Do you want to hire new staff?
 Do you need to invest in an expansion opportunity?
 Do you want to expand your offerings?
 Do you need to open a new location?
 Do you want to refinance your business debt?
 Do you want to run a new marketing campaign for a new project?
 Do you want to establish a business credit history rather than using your personal credit for your business?

-Irrespective of the reasons, why you need a loan for your business should contributes to your bottom line.
-You should also explains why your business is worthy of a loan and competitive, too.
+Irrespective of the reasons, why you need a loan for your business should contribute to your bottom line.
+You should also explain why your business is worthy of a loan and competitive, too.
 If you’ve successfully used a loan earlier, talk about how you managed it, and for what purpose along with the repayment.
 All these little things can make a difference in getting approval from lenders.

 - Examine your Credit Scores

 You should have absolute knowledge about your business and personal credit scores.
 You can check your business credit score by requesting a credit report from credit agencies like Experian, Equifax, or Dun & Bradstreet.
 To check your personal credit score, you can visit Equifax and CreditKarma website free.

 A credit score is the major factor lenders consider while evaluating business loan applications.
 A credit score of 550+ is essential to qualify with most lenders, and above 640 is favored.
 The credit scores are used to evaluate borrowers’ creditworthiness, as well as the terms of the loan.

 According to the State of Online Small Business Lending report, a business owner’s personal credit score carries more value in deciding the loan APR.
 A frequent check of your credit scores will help you assess your current financial standings and help you prepare early for a business loan application.